-Biodiesel is produced in a pure form (100% biodiesel blendstock referred to as "B100" or "neat biodiesel") and is typically blended with petroleum-based diesel fuel for market distribution.
+Biodiesel is produced in a pure form (100% biodiesel blend stock referred to as "B100" or "neat biodiesel") and is typically blended with petroleum-based diesel fuel.
 Such biodiesel blends are designated as BXX, where XX represents the percentage by volume of pure biodiesel contained in the blend (e.g., "B5," "B20").

 Several international organizations have adopted and continue to revise biodiesel specifications and guidelines.
-Specifically, ASTM International continuously considers revisions to its specification for B100 biodiesel blendstock referenced as D6751.
+Specifically, ASTM International recently approved revisions to its specification for B100 biodiesel blend stock referenced as D6751.
 Europe's Committee for Standardization ("CEN") has adopted a technical standard for biofuels referred to as EN 14214.
-The European specification includes more stringent limits for water and sediment, limits for mono, di-, and tri- glycerides, and an iodine limit value, none of which are included in the current ASTM specification.
-Oxidation stability requirements also differ between the two standards, in part because ASTM D6751 is specifically intended for use as a blending stock, most commonly in B20 and lower blends.
+The European specification includes more stringent limits for water and sediment, limits for mono-, di-, and tri- glycerides, and an Iodine value, none of which are included in the current ASTM specification.
+Oxidation stability requirements also vary between the two standards, in part because ASTM D6751 is specifically intended for use in B20 and lower blends.
 Several engine manufacturers have issued individual specifications or recommendations regarding biodiesel blends for their engines.
+In March 2009, the Worldwide Fuel Charter Committee (WWFC), of which EMA is a member, published Biodiesel Guidelines for B100 biodiesel used in blends up to 5% (B5).

 To the extent feasible, standards for neat biodiesel and biodiesel blends should be performance-based and therefore feedstock neutral.
-Regardless of the biomass feedstock and the process used to produce the fuel, B100 blendstock should meet the requirements of ASTM D6751, EN 14214, or individual engine manufacturer recommendations.
+Regardless of the biomass feedstock and the process used to produce the fuel, B100 blend stock should meet the requirements of ASTM D6751, EN 14214, or individual engine manufacturer recommendations.

-It should be noted that the Clean Fuels Alliance America (formerly National Biodiesel Board) has created a National Biodiesel Accreditation Commission whose purpose is to develop and implement a voluntary accreditation program for the producers and marketers of biodiesel in North America.
-The Commission has developed a standard entitled, "BQ-9000, Quality Management System Requirements for the Biodiesel Industry," for use in the accreditation process.
+It should be noted that the National Biodiesel Board has created a National Biodiesel Accreditation Commission whose purpose is to develop and implement a voluntary certification program for the producers and marketers of biodiesel in North America.
+The Commission has developed a standard entitled, "BQ-9000, Quality Management System Requirements for the Biodiesel Industry," for use in the certification process.
 In addition, it has provided its program materials to organizations outside North America that are interested in creating comparable quality assurance programs in their regions.